csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 You will need to make sure that a sound file is available to sndwarp via a GEN01 function table.
 You can replace the one used in this example with one of your own by replacing the reference to _ClassicalGuitar.wav_.
-This sound file is stereo therefore instrument 1 uses the stereo version [sndwarpst](https://csound.com/docs/manual/sndwarpst.html).
+This sound file is stereo therefore instrument
+1 uses the stereo version&nbsp;
+[sndwarpst](https://csound.com/docs/manual/sndwarpst.html).
 A mismatch between the number
 of channels in the sound file and the version of sndwarp used will